gunayus/springio-19-workshop/README.md

 curl -X GET http://localhost:8080/match/1
 ```

-this time you should receive the Math data posted in previous step
+this time you should receive the Match data posted in previous step

 In the next section, we will fetch events from Kafka in a reactive manner